 - The strength of any competing businesses

 In order to be successful, it is important to verify your idea with your prospective market.
-The best way to complete this process is to conduct effective market research with a trusted partner like New Horizons Global Partners.
+The best way to complete this process is to conduct effective market research with a trusted partner like Horizons.

 This may be conducted by interviewing real potential customers and listening to their reactions about the product.
 Focus groups may provide greater insight into the potential market, as well as identify possible problems with the product, service or idea, such as packaging or marketing strategy.

 Our experts can organize these interviews and groups on your behalf.
 This is an important investment to make and should be factored into your overall global growth plan.

 By carefully evaluating how your product or service will resonate with the Chinese market, it is more likely that you will be able to create a successful e-commerce platform in China.

 Legal Requirements to Open an e-Commerce Business in China

 There are a number of legal requirements that must be met before opening an e-commerce business in China.
 Here are a few of them.

 China requires most businesses to obtain an Internet Content Provider (ICP) license before opening an e-commerce business.
 The Chinese Ministry of Industry and Information Technology issues the license and allows China-based websites to operate in the country.

 This license is necessary to establish China-based websites for any purpose, to get hosting services in the country and to access a China Content Delivery Network.